-The Open Dialog Foundation, in partnership with Destination Justice held a debate “Reform of the INTERPOL: don’t let it be stopped halfway” in Warsaw on 15 September 2017, at the premises of the National Stadium (PGE Narodowy) on the occasion of the OSCE HDIM2017.
+The Open Dialogue Foundation, in partnership with Destination Justice held a debate “Reform of the INTERPOL: don’t let it be stopped halfway” in Warsaw on 15 September 2017, at the premises of the National Stadium (PGE Narodowy) on the occasion of the OSCE HDIM2017.

 Recent abuses of INTERPOL by non-democratic states, such as the Red Notice issued by Turkey to detain a German writer in Spain, Mr Doğan Akhanli and other relevant cases in Russia, Moldova, Kazakhstan and Azerbaijan, show why the reforms introduced by INTERPOL recently should be implemented decisively and without delay.

-The adoption of the report “Abusive use of the INTERPOL system: the need for more stringent legal safeguards” by the Parliamentary Assembly of the Council of Europe (PACE) represents an important support for those civil society organisations, such as the Open Dialog Foundation, which followed the reform process closely and now call for further improvements.
+The adoption of the report “Abusive use of the INTERPOL system: the need for more stringent legal safeguards” by the Parliamentary Assembly of the Council of Europe (PACE) represents an important support for those civil society organisations, such as the Open Dialogue Foundation, which followed the reform process closely and now call for further improvements.

 Our speakers included:

 – Ana Ursachi, an exiled Moldovan lawyer and human rights defender,

 – Dzhamilya Aimbetova-Tokmadi, wife of Muratkhan Tokmadi, a Kazakh businessman held in the detention facility of the National Security Committee of Kazakhstan, pressured to provide forced testimonies against the dissidents;

 – Yusuf Binici, ex Police Chief in Turkish National Police Department,

 – Lyudmyla Kozlovska, President of the Open Dialogue Foundation,

 Also, video messages from a number of victims of INTERPOL’s abuse who due to their legal situation or location cannot travel, were be presented during the event: